Missouri Sports Betting: 2025 Launch & Expected Missouri Sportsbooks

 The state constitution of Missouri previously only made provisions for pari-mutuel horse racing betting.
 Amendment 2 was introduced to change the constitution to allow online and retail sports betting.

 The amendment directs the Missouri Gaming Commission to oversee sports betting in the state and requires it to go live by Dec.
 1, 2025, at the latest.
-The amendment sets the tax rate on sports betting operators at 10%, reportedly funding public education.
+The amendment sets the tax rate on sports betting operators at 10%, funding public education and compulsive gambling prevention.

 Who Supported Missouri Sports Betting Initiative?